umangtdesai/MBE-Data-Analysis/kgrewal_shin2/README.md

 5. Uber data
 This data was collected from Uber including all the information of Uber rides originating at the Boston Common.
-It includes where they ended their uber rides and the mean time to get there.
+It includes where they ended their Uber rides and the mean time to get there.

 TRANSFORMATIONS:
-transformation1.py - finding the difference between street names, and streets with landmarks on them, selecting only those that are not female street names transformation2.py - finding streets with no schools at them that are only male or unknown street names transformation3.py -
+transformation1.py - finds the difference between street names, and streets with landmarks on them, selecting only those that are not female street names transformation2.py - finds streets with no schools at them that are only male or unknown street names transformation3.py - finds the number of ubers going to each neighborhood from the Boston Common

 FILES:
 in /cleaning: